Miriamm Wright

 Miriamm Wright is an American singer and songwriter.

 Early life

-She was born in Pittsburgh, Pennsylvania, United States.
-She moved to the Washington, D.C. area at age of five years old.

-Wright performed in various singing and talent competitions as a child.
 At age 10, Wright lost her mother to breast cancer.
 She entered talent shows during high school and discovered her love of old school music.
 She went on to write, produce and star in a play called Sound the Alarm, which was created for the purpose of dispelling myths surrounding breast cancer.

 Career

-2002–2005: Peaches and Herb

-Wright performed as the fifth "Peaches".
-She joined in 2002 and began touring with Herb.
-She was introduced to the world as the new "Peaches" when she joined Herb in the PBS televised "Rhythm, Love & Soul" Fundraising drive.
-She then appeared in several pledge drives for PBS.
-They shared the stage with greats such as Aretha Franklin, Gloria Gaynor and Lou Rawls.
-Their on-stage chemistry was so well received, it sparked another invitation to the duo for the follow-up installment featuring R&B greats such as Irene Cara, Heatwave and Anita Ward.
-Both performances air periodically.

 2007: Kennedy Center

 Wright headlined a concert at The Kennedy Center for the Performing Arts in performance in "A Concert of Love: Conquering, Claiming, and Celebrating Your Victory," honoring breast cancer survivors.

 2008–2010: Tours

 Wright opened for acts such as India.Arie, Jill Scott and Boyz II Men.
 Her debut video, "Road of Peace" aired on BET JAZZ and BET Gospel.

 2014 – Present : Bethesda Blues

 In 2014, Wright began performing at a benefit concert called "Miriamm turns Bethesda Blues & Jazz Pink" in honor of Breast Cancer Awareness Month with the annual EPW Awards!
 EPW Awards honors breast cancer survivors, their caregivers, doctors, and members of the community who are working in the fight against breast cancer.